tmathmeyer/isotope/README.md

 ####Posting data
-The last block in the example shows how to recieve data from the client.
-It is still fairly buggy with large chunks of data. this needs improvment.
+It is still fairly buggy with large chunks of data. see Example for more information.

 ####Cookies
-Cookies are accessed by the server directly from the request object.
-The penultimate example block shows how this is done.
+Cookies are accessed by the server directly from the request object. see Example for more information.

 ##TODO: